rabbitmq/rabbitmq-website/site/tutorial-two-java.md

 Our old _Recv.java_ script also requires some changes: it needs to fake a second of work for every dot in the message body.
-It will pop messages from the queue and do the task, so let's call it `Worker.java`:
+It will pop messages from the queue and perform the task, so let's call it `Worker.java`:

     :::java
     while (true) {